olaulau/webradio_transco/vlc_compile.md

 no solution with FFmpeg/libav war which lacks FFserver, which could have been an alternative to VLC

+### VLC version
+use 2.1.6 for ubuntu 12.04, the last which compiles without any dependancy problem.
+on recent distro, you can compile more recent (2.2.x) version this way, but you should use the one provided in your repository.

 ### prepare your system (root commands)
 add deb-src lines to your source.list
 - apt-get update